devops329/devops/courseDevelopmentNotes.md

 git merge upstream/main
 ```

-# Changes made on local account
+# Changes made for coursework

+## GitHub

+- Creation of junk account
+- fork of jwt-pizza and jwt-pizza-service repos
+- Creation of github pages deployment
+- Creation of Actions workflows

-## JWT Pizza Student
+## AWS

-Implementation of course deliverables

 - CloudFront distribution
-- IAM Roles and policies for OIDC
+- IAM Roles and policies for OIDC connection to GitHub
 - Bucket for frontend
 - Route 53 domain
 - Certificate Manager for domain
+- Bucket for ECR images
+- ECR repository with associated image uploads
+- ECS cluster with associated task definitions, services, security groups, and deployments
+- EC2 ALB for cluster
+- Bucket for cloudformation templates
+- CloudFormation deployment stack

+## Grafana

+- Creation of junk account